 Your old hard drives are the most overlooked items and the most under-protected assets within your organization, when it comes to data security for your customers, employees, and your companies trade secrets.
 What happens if there is a data breach and its discovered that it came from one of your old hard drives.

 Well your board of directors will not be very happy, you could fire your CIO and put all the blame on him ( which has happened).
-Customer relations well there will be a sharp drop in sales and possibly large lawsuites.
+Customer relations well there could be a loss of customers, along with possible lawsuits and government fines.

 Your CIO has to work with the budget he was given, so the disposal of those old hard drives is not really a priority.
 Why?
 Because like most businesses today, your CIO is too busy trying to keep up with the latest malware, ransomware and whatever else that is trying to hack into your systems along with the upgrading of an obsolete OS or apps along with the replacement of servers until the next budget.